Edivaldo Hermoza

-Edivaldo Rojas Hermoza (born 17 November 1985), sometimes known as Bolívia, is a Bolivian footballer who plays for Club San José as a forward.
+Edivaldo Rojas Hermoza (born 17 November 1985), sometimes known as Bolívia, is a Bolivian football manager and former player who played as a forward.
+He is the current manager of San Antonio Bulo Bulo.

 Club career

 Born in Cuiabá, Mato Grosso, to a Brazilian father and a Bolivian mother, Bolívia started his career at Clube Atlético Paranaense, signing a five-year contract with the club in August 2003.
 He made his Série A debut on 18 August 2004, against Figueirense Futebol Clube as a substitute.

 On 1 April 2005, Bolívia was loaned to Associação Ferroviária de Esportes until the end of the São Paulo State League third division season.
 On 19 May, he joined Figueirense Futebol Clube of the top flight until the end of the campaign; on 1 February 2006 the loan was extended until 31 December but in March, he was loaned to Rio Preto Esporte Clube in the São Paulo second level.

 Bolívia returned to Atlético in June 2006, and on 1 August he left for Associação Atlética Caldense in a nine-month loan.
 He scored 11 goals in the Minas Gerais Cup, but only found the net once in the Minas Gerais State League.
 After his return, he signed a new contract running until 30 April 2010, but appeared rarely for the side, being loaned for the fifth and last time in December 2007, now to Guaratinguetá Futebol, helping the team finish first in the group stage of the 2008 edition of the São Paulo State League and scoring once.

 In July 2008, Bolívia was signed by Portuguese club Associação Naval 1º de Maio.
 In 2010–11, whilst changing his shirt name from Bolívia to Edivaldo – his given name was also spelled Edvaldo (without i) in some official documents – he only missed one game and netted four times, but the Figueira da Foz side were relegated from the Primeira Liga after six years.